LouCle/LouCle/README.md

 ### Pronouns: louis
-Hvad ville Lammet være og De 12 og Vinen?
+Hvad ville Lammet være uden De 12 og Vinen?

 <!--
 **LouCle/LouCle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.